Understanding Your Medication Results

 • Let your provider interpret the results in the context of your full medical history, current medications, and other relevant factors.

-• Do not make medication changes on your own based solely on the report.
+• Do not make medication changes on your own based solely on your results.

-Your Medication Safety Report reflects pharmacogenomic information from your DNA only.
-It does not account for:
+Your medication results reflect pharmacogenomic information from your DNA only.
+They do not account for:

 • Drug-drug interactions from your current medication regimen